cloud-gov/cg-dashboard/CONTRIBUTING.md

 Here are some basic rules to work with action creators successfully:

-- An action creator should usually have a match store, i.e. `UserStore` -> `UserActions`.
+- An action creator should usually have a matching store, i.e. `UserStore` -> `UserActions`.
 - An action creator should have a corresponding [constant](https://github.com/18F/cg-dashboard/blob/master/static_src/constants.js) for the action.
 - Action creator methods should generally be named as `{verb}{noun}` and use the appropriate tense based on whether the action is going to happen vs it has happened
   ```js